jspencermorris/galaxies_sdss/readme.txt

-The project within this repository was completed as part of the requirements for fulfillment of the course DATASCI207 the University of California, Berkeley.
+The project within this repository was completed as part of the requirements for fulfillment of the course DATASCI207 at the University of California, Berkeley.

 Course: DATASCI207 – Applied Machine Learning, Section 7
 Instructor: Ishaani Priyadarshini